Biostatistics Student Handbook

 5. Letter grading must be issued.
 Maximum grade is an A.

-6. A written report is a required component of the course.
+6. A written report of 1200-1500 words in length is a required component of the course.
 The supervisor will decide how to incorporate this in the overall grading of the course.

 7. An oral presentation is required.
 The length of the presentation will be 15 minutes, and 5 minutes will be allowed for questions after the presentation.